 Root canals have gotten a bad reputation, but us dentists don’t know why!
 These are the types of treatments that actually make you feel better!

 Root canal therapy can save a tooth that has become severely infected or decayed.
 When diagnosis indicates the need for a root canal treatment, our first priority is our patients’ peace of mind.
 Offering an extensive menu of pain-management options, our first order of business is to ensure that our patients are at-ease about the procedure.
-Dr. Plotnick in Williamsburg makes root canal therapy as relaxing as possible.
+Dr. Rubina in Dehradun makes root canal therapy as relaxing as possible.

 SIGNS AND SYMPTOMS YOU NEED A ROOT CANAL